-Now as communities and businesses focus on healing, what lessons do we take from an era that advanced digital capabilities in nearly every industry?
+What lessons do we take from an era that advanced digital capabilities in nearly every industry?
 To answer this, TTEC held a fireside chat with futurist and CX expert Daniel Newman and Jeff Nicholson, Global Head of CRM at Pegasystems to dive into what digital transformation strategies can enable CX success.
-Here are the top 5 lessons we took from our conversation, Are you COVID-ifying your CX yet?
+Here are the top 5 lessons we took from our conversation:

 1: Pave the way with customer centricity